-Wonder Girls Set To Disband & Leave JYP Entertainment??— Did TWICE Sideline Them At JYP?
+Wonder Girls Set To Disband & Leave JYP Entertainment? — Did TWICE Sideline Them At JYP?

 — Genius Dancer Lisa™ (@BARBI3LISA) January 5, 2017

 Do you think that Wonder Girls will disband?
 If they do, do you think it will be because of their own separate ambitions or because they’ve been pushed aside by TWICE.
-Let us know in the comments below.
+Let us know in the comments section below.

 [Featured Image by Sara Kauss/Getty Images]